elmunoz42/jobboard/resumes/resumes/CMK-Resume-AI-ML.md

   - Reduced report generation time from days to minutes
   - Enabled data-driven decisions by providing real-time KPIs
   - Successfully predicted revenue trends based on user engagement metrics
+  - Following the project's success the dashboard has been adapted and used on other project within the agency.

 #### Tech Team Lead for MITCO Tires Sales Processing System
 - **Company lacked a centralized system for processing nationwide sales and managing inventory across multiple warehouses**
 - **Planning, Cooperation and Implementation:**
   - Spearheaded development of full-stack application as Tech Lead
-  - Architected initial codebase and implemented React.js/Redux front end integrating with a Python / Django back end
+  - Architected initial codebase and implemented Typescript/React.js/Redux front end integrating with a Python / Django back end
   - Established quality control processes including automated testing and code review workflows
   - Engineered inventory search and autocomplete algorithms to expedite and increase accuracy of sales quotes and orders.
   - Built and mentored a team of four developers (including myself)